work7z/LafTools/docs/FAQ.md

 It's a magic number which is comprised of 3 + 98 + 99.

 But as LafTools's author, I prefer not to tell the story for now, haha.

+# 🎷 Inspiration

+This project is primarily inspired by the following musicians:

+- Joe Pass
+- The Manhattan Transfer
+- Laura Shigihara
+- Asleep at the Wheel
+- Khalil Fong
+- Li Rong Hao
+- Chet Atkins
+- Les Paul
+- Tommy Emmanuel
+- Martin Taylor
+- Frédéric Chopin
+- Claude Debussy
+- Oscar Peterson
+- Hugo Strasser
+- Jay Chou
+- Stefanie Sun
+- David Tao
+- Jacky Cheung
+- Teresa Teng
+- Jack Johnson
+- Harry Styles(As It Was)
+- Lovebugs

+Specifically, the performance of **"Satin Doll"** by the virtuoso **Joe Pass** in "An Evening With Joe Pass" (1994) has been a source of strength and confidence for me, empowering me to face any dilemma in life.

+Thank you!

+Ryan Laf
+Mar.
+20th, 2021